Duncan Campbell of Glenorchy

-Sir Duncan Campbell, 1st Baronet of Glenorchy (1545-1631) was a Scottish landowner and courtier.
+Sir Duncan Campbell, 1st Baronet of Glenorchy (1545-1631) was a powerful Clan Campbell chieftain, landowner, courtier and favourite of Queen Anne of Denmark.
+He was the progenitor of the Earls of Breadalbane and Holland.

 Career

-He was a son of Colin Campbell of Glenorchy and Katherine Ruthven.
-She was a daughter of William Ruthven, 2nd Lord Ruthven and Janet Haliburton, heiress of the Haliburtons of Dirleton Castle.
+He was a son of Colin Campbell of Glenorchy and Katherine Ruthven, who was a daughter of William Ruthven, 2nd Lord Ruthven and Janet Haliburton, heiress of the Haliburtons of Dirleton Castle.
 He was born at Balloch, now called Taymouth Castle.

 Duncan became the 7th Laird of Glenorchy, and his shrewd, ruthless dealings as "Black Duncan" capped a spectacular rise in the family fortunes to national prominence in Scotland.
 He was knighted at the coronation of Anne of Denmark on 17 May 1590.

 James VI invited him to the baptism of Prince Henry in 1594, asking him to bring venison and wild fowls.

 In September 1590 John Murray of Tullibardine and his brother-in-law Robert Murray of Abercairnie were guests of Black Duncan at Balloch, now Taymouth Castle.

 On 1 August 1598 Glenorchy wrote to the English politician Sir Robert Cecil with thanks to Queen Elizabeth after his audience with the diplomat George Nicholson.
 Glenorchy sent his secretary John Archibald to London.
 It was hoped Glenorchy would help the English in Ireland.

 He was also known as "Black Duncan of the Seven Castle".
 He built part of Kilchurn Castle, began the construction of Finlarig Castle at the west end of Loch Tay, and improved farmland around Finlarig, Kilchurn and Balloch.

 In 1607 Anne of Denmark sent him a round gold jewel set with 29 diamonds and 4 rubies to wear in his hat, and a ring with 4 diamonds and a large heart-shaped diamond.
 A similar round jewel is listed in her 1606 inventory.
 The factor of her Dunfermline estates, Sir Henry Wardlaw of Pitreavie, lent him 7,000 merks.
 He maintained contact with Anne of Denmark through his cousin Jean Drummond, one of her ladies in waiting.
 In 1609 he sent eagles to Prince Henry in London, and the Prince sent him a stallion in return.

-He acquired a Nova Scotia baronetcy in 1625.
+He acquired a Nova Scotia baronetcy in 1625, becoming the first Campbell baronet of Glenorchy.

 Duncan Campbell died in 1631 and was buried at Finlarig.